sgoyal1012/UdacityNanodegreeSubmissions/EuropeanSoccer_Capstone/Proposal/Proposal.md

 #### Model fitting and optimization
 Once the features have been selected; I will be trying out various supervised learning models (*SVMs*, *Decision Trees*, *Ensemble methods* etc.) to fit the data.
 I also intend to give deep learning a try in this section.
-Once deciding on a good model, I will work towards hyperparameter tuning; and reiterating on the feature selection step above with any findings in this step.
+Once deciding on a good model, I will work towards hyperparameter tuning using *Grid Search Cross Validation*; and reiterating on the feature selection step above with any findings in this step.

 #### Prediction results and visualizations
 In this section, I plan to draw some interesting conclusions through visualizations: